lr42/stama/roadmap.md

 ------------------------------------------------------------------------

 - [ ] {IN PROGRESS} Do unit testing.
-- [ ] Do unit testing for hierarchical state machines.
+- [ ] {IN PROGRESS} Do unit testing for hierarchical state machines.
 - [ ] Since I need Union anyway, should I just use Union everywhere instead of `|`?
 - [ ] Refactor big ole' functions and methods into smaller